ictar/xqj-blog/content/en/page/about.md

 date: 2025-07-02
 ---

-👋 Hi, I'm **Xu Qiongjie** — a researcher, developer, and content creator.
+👋 Hi, I'm a researcher, developer, and content creator.

 I’m currently a research fellow at the **GeoLab, Politecnico di Milano**, where I work on high-resolution land cover mapping, Earth observation, and AI-based remote sensing analysis.
 I enjoy exploring how satellite data and geospatial models can help us better understand urban and environmental change.